 They could have acquired more knowledge, but they shut themselves off.
 Instead, they zealously protect the incomplete knowledge they do have as if to say, “My water is better than YOUR water.”

 If you did this with an actual glass of water, two things would eventually happen.
 First, over time, the water in your glass would get stale.
 Second, with the lid on your glass, you can’t even drink the stale water that you have.
 So you get thirsty again.
 Even worse, you can’t get any fresh water with the lid on your glass either.

 In the same way, clinging desperately to incomplete knowledge makes your mind go stagnant.

-The key difference, however, is that the ignorant person knows that he is thirsty, will seek out a new pitcher, and is prepared to RECEIVE.
-The arrogant person, on the other hand, refuses to admit his thirst, refuses to remove the lid, which is keeping his old knowledge contained, and is therefore unable to receive.
+The key difference, however, is that the ignorant person knows that he is thirsty.
+He will seek out a new pitcher, and is prepared to RECEIVE.
+The arrogant person, on the other hand, refuses to admit his thirst and remove the lid, which is keeping his old knowledge contained.
+He is therefore unable to receive.

 As such, the state of the arrogant man becomes worse than the state of the ignorant man.

 (It gets worse.
 Come back for Part 4–Stupid.)